AndrewSigorskih/ROSALIND_problems/README.md

 # ROSALIND_problems

-This repository contains thi history of me getting a little bit better at programming while solving the [ROSALIND](https://rosalind.info/problems/locations/) challenge problems.
+This repository contains the history of me getting a little bit better at programming while solving the [ROSALIND](https://rosalind.info/problems/locations/) challenge problems.

 Links to some notable problems are grouped in tables below: